nextcloud/docker/README.md

 The use of Redis is recommended to prevent file locking problems.
 See the examples for further instructions.

 To use an external SMTP server, you have to provide the connection details.
+Note that if you configure these values via Docker, you should **not** use the Nexcloud Web UI to configure external SMTP server parameters.
+Conversely, if you prefer to use the Web UI, do **not** set these variables here (because these variables will override whatever you attempt to set in the Web UI for these parameters).
 To configure Nextcloud to use SMTP add:

 - `SMTP_HOST` (not set by default): The hostname of the SMTP server.
 - `SMTP_SECURE` (empty by default): Set to `ssl` to use SSL, or `tls` to use STARTTLS.